-Using Docker in this way facilitates reproducibility, but Docker alone is not sufficient to guarantee reproducibility.
-The reason Docker is insufficient is because each time the Docker image is recreated the R command to install packages is re-run.
+Using Docker in this way facilitates reproducibility.
+However, Docker alone is not sufficient to guarantee reproducibility, because each time the Docker image is recreated, the R command to install packages is re-run.
 Just like a Dockerless environment, this command can return different results over time.

 Luckily, the same approaches outlined above also work with Docker.
 Simply replace the